-The smartly spotted Gray Thrasher is one of several taxa endemic to the Cape region of Baja California.
-Photo: Steve Mlodinow.
+The brilliant Xantus’s Hummingbird is one of several taxa endemic to the Cape region of Baja California Photo: Steve Howell

 Connected to North America by a 770-mile peninsula, the Cape Region of Baja California is in some ways a familiar place, with many of the area’s plants and animals also found in California or the Sonoran desert of Arizona and west Mexico.
-Yet there are obvious differences, differences that have attracted natural historians for decades.
-There are many endemic plants and animals here, among them three currently recognized bird species and a number of distinctive avian subspecies, some of them obvious and likely to be split in the future.
+Yet there are obvious differences – differences that have attracted natural historians for decades.
+There are many endemic plants and animals here, among these are three currently recognized bird species and a number of distinctive subspecies, some obvious and likely to be split in the future.
 The tropical habitats of the southern peninsula are also a major wintering area for birds from western North America, and the nearshore waters are rich and diverse.
-In our quest for the Cape Region’s specialties, we’ll also be frequently entertained by the spectacles of mixed flocks of wintering passerines, multitudes of shorebirds, and even some seawatching; and a tour highlight for many will be an excursion to commune with the Gray Whales of Magdalena Bay.
+In our quest for the Cape Region’s specialities, we’ll also be entertained by the spectacles of mixed flocks of wintering passerines, multitudes of shorebirds, and even some seawatching; and a tour highlight for many will be an excursion to commune with the Gray Whales of Magdalena Bay.

-This is a complete natural history tour, with a focus on the birds but also with time spent investigating the plants, reptiles, mammals, and insects of southern Baja California.
+This is a complete natural history tour, with a focus on the birds but also with attention paid to the plants, reptiles, mammals, and insects of southern Baja California.

 Day 5: We’ll spend a very full but slow-paced morning in the La Paz area, which includes some of the best shorebird mudflats in western Mexico.
-Numbers of Least and Western Sandpipers, Willets, Long-billed Curlews, Marbled Godwits, Wilson’s, Black-bellied and Semipalmated Plovers winter here, while both night-herons in addition to a full complement of herons and egrets are possible.
+Numbers of Least and Western Sandpipers, Willets, Long-billed Curlews, Marbled Godwits, Wilson’s, Black-bellied and Semipalmated Plovers winter here, and a full complement of herons and egrets are possible.
 Nearby are the sewage ponds and well-watered agricultural fields where Black-bellied Whistling-Duck, Crested Caracara, American Avocet, Black-necked Stilt, Vermilion Flycatcher and American Pipit are among many birds that will keep us busy for the rest of the day.
 As a result of this abundance, Peregrine Falcon and Merlin consider this a great place to spend the winter.
 This area is also notable for the list of vagrants that have been discovered here, and we’ll make an attempt to see any that have been reported, or perhaps we’ll find our own.
-We’ll have a break after lunch during which birders might spot a Blue-footed Booby could be patrolling the nearshore waters, and a stroll in the shopping district will be on the agenda for some, followed by an optional late afternoon outing to the nearby mudflats, mangroves, or a return to the sewage ponds.
+We’ll have a break after lunch during which birders might spot a Blue-footed Booby patrolling the harbour waters across the street from our hotel while a stroll in the shopping district may be on the agenda for some, followed by an optional late afternoon outing to the nearby mudflats, mangroves, or a return to the sewage ponds.
 Night in La Paz.

-Day 6: We’ll have the first part of this day to look for birds once more in the areas near La Paz once more, venturing a bit farther afield to areas north of town where a giant cactus grove is home to both Gila Woodpecker and Gilded Flicker.
-North of there, the rocky shore should have American Oystercatcher, Yellow-footed Gull and Brandt’s Cormorant while patched of mangrove might harbor Clapper Rail and the lovely Mangrove Yellow Warbler and Northern Waterthrush.
+Day 6: We’ll have the first part of this day to look for birds once more in the areas near La Paz, venturing a bit farther afield to areas north of town where a giant cactus grove is home to both Gila Woodpecker and Gilded Flicker.
+North of there, the rocky shore should have American Oystercatcher, Yellow-footed Gull, and Brandt’s Cormorant while patches of mangrove might harbour Clapper Rail, the lovely Mangrove Yellow Warbler, and Northern Waterthrush.
 The nearby dwarf desert with fascinating plant forms will draw our attention, and Tiger Whiptails and Zebra-tailed Lizards will tease us as they dart away.
-If there are any flowers, some interesting butterflies could be attracted to them, such as Sonoran Giant and Hepburn’s Metalmarks and the snazzy Silver-banded Hairstreak could occur.
-We’ll depart late morning to make the three and one-half hour drive to Puerto San Carlos with stops.
+If there are any flowers, some interesting butterflies such as Mexican Giant and Hepburn’s Metalmarks and the snazzy Silver-banded Hairstreak could occur.
+We’ll depart right after lunch to make the three and one-half hour drive to Puerto San Carlos, a fishing village on Magdalena Bay.
 Night in Puerto San Carlos.